SidzSidzSidz/Scheduling-Algorithm-Project/README.md

 3. After entering the last input, the program will first run the Preemptive Scheduling, followed by the Non-Preemptive Scheduling.

 4. Both Scheduling will display the switching of process and Average Turnaround time respectively.

+Trying not to use Java object, or minimizing their uses